nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

   - changes the configuration source addresses,
   - generates new configuration anchors for the internal and external configuration sources.
 4. After the Central Server address is changed, act as follows.
-  - Download the internal configuration source anchor and distribute the anchor along with the anchor’s hash value to the security server administrators of the local X-Road infrastructure.
+  - Download the internal configuration source anchor and distribute the anchor along with the anchor’s hash value to the Security Server administrators of the local X-Road infrastructure.
   - In case of federated X-Road systems, download the external configuration source anchor and distribute the anchor along with the anchor’s hash value to the federation partners.
-  - Reconfigure the management services addresses in the management service security server.
+  - Reconfigure the management services addresses in the management service Security Server.

 # 5. Configuration Management